The Dereila Nature Inn - a cyber nature centre for nature lovers

 Introduction to Life Beneath the Waves

 Come once again and explore along the beach with camera in hand.
-For this stroll, we continue to search for more creatures brought forth by the tide: animals like mussels and barnacles and others that thrive in this fascinating zone of nature.
+For this stroll, we continue to search for more creatures brought forth by the tide.
+From beneath the waves we are searching for animals like mussels, barnacles, crabs and others that thrive in this fascinating zone of nature.

 S